 Any form of surgery can be intimidating, especially one that concerns removing an entire organ!
 While the gallbladder plays an important role, it is not a vital organ.
 Thus, we can still survive and lead a fulfilling life without it.

-Myths surrounding gallstones and gallbladder removal
+Myths surrounding gallstones and gallbladder removal in Singapore

 Myth 1: All gallstones require treatment